 Our pricing methodologies stem from our deep experience in Voice-of-Customer-driven commercial diligence and strategy - leveraging segmentation, deep understanding of buyers, and rigorous analysis

-As commercial specialists, we think about growing the top line as four factors:
+As commercial specialists, we think four factors are critical to growing the top line:

 - Winning the right customers…